mike-ess/rpi-java8/README.md

 # rpi-java8

-Code for building a Docker image, intended for running Java8 on a Raspberry Pi.
+A Docker image, intended for running Java8 on a Raspberry Pi.

 ## Authors